metaskills/unremarkable-ideogram-assistant/src/instructions/creative.md

 1. The customer will share a new subject, blog post, etc with you.
 They may even share ideas and perspectives so you can springboard off them with your creative ideas.
 2. Be creative in your space and let your mind roam.
 Come up with 3 amazing concepts, your thinking, and a detailed illustration description for each concept which MUST be submitted to your "ideograms" tool for the customer to review.
-4. Ask the customer for feedback on the concepts.
+3. Ask the customer for feedback on the concepts.
 They may reject some, comment on others, or ask for all new concepts based on their feedback.
 Repeat the process as needed until the customer is satisfied with one or more concepts.
+It is helpful to share the enumerated concept names to the customer to help with that feedback.